 Acupuncture can help dogs with seizures.
 You may not be on board with acupuncture for your dog, but it's comforting to know that there are alternative seizure treatment options that have positive results for dogs.

 Finally, we want to briefly cover how pet owners can prevent seizures.
 Of course, not all seizures, like canine idiopathic epilepsy, are preventable.
 However, other seizure causes can and should be avoided.

 If your dog is experiencing seizures due to toxicity, remove the toxin from your home and your dog's environment.
 Toxic culprits include:

 - Plumbing or building materials

-At the end of the day, we understand how troubling canine epilepsy can be.
+At the end of the day, we understand how troubling seizures in dogs can be.
 Not knowing when the next episode may happen can be incredibly stressful for any pet owner and leave many considering whether conventional anticonvulsant medications may be a smart move.
-We want to stress that, more often than not, conventional seizure drugs will cause more harm than good.

 Many dogs and cats benefit greatly from conventional anticonvulsant medications and have a better quality of life because their seizures are under control.
 Also, veterinarians closely monitor the health of dogs on these medications to watch out for possible liver and kidney problems.
 However, these medications can cause more harm than good in some dogs.
 Therefore, it’s worth considering all-natural alternatives like CBD oil.